anandDev77/tf-mediumArticle/docs/index.md

 A few small helpers make a big difference:

 - `precheck.sh` catches missing tools, misconfig, and name collisions early.
-- `make postcheck` validates what often breaks after “apply succeeded,” like cluster access, app readiness, and dependency connectivity.
+- `make postcheck` validates what often breaks after "apply succeeded," like cluster access, app readiness, and dependency connectivity.
 - `make app-url` prints the endpoint so you are not hunting for where the app is exposed.

+Tooling note: the repo uses Terraform commands, but the configuration is also a good fit for teams that prefer OpenTofu (a community-led Terraform-compatible tool).
+If your org standardizes on OpenTofu, you can usually swap it in with minimal workflow changes.

 ## What stocktrader-setup provisions on Azure